mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 {% endhighlight %}

-You could force mPDF to always use core fonts when Arial/Helvetica/Courier are specified, by editing the font translation variable <code>$this-&gt;fonttrans</code> in <span class="filename">config_fonts.php</span> e.g.:
+You could force mPDF to always use core fonts when Arial/Helvetica/Courier are specified, by editing the font translation variable `$this->fonttrans` in <span class="filename">config_fonts.php</span> e.g.:

 {% highlight php %}
 <?php